dzh-ma/sync/README.md

 ### Required Tools

 1. *Development.*
-    - FastAPI for backend APIs.
+    - FastAPI for back-end APIs.
-    - React for frontend scheduling & dashboards.
+    - React for front-end scheduling & dashboards.
     - Node-RED for automation testing.
 2. *Visualization.*
     - Grafana or Chart.js for energy data visualizations.